danbz/aesthetic-programming/source/10-MachineUnlearning/Readme.md

 [^rnn]: We have used the free and open source program *Text Predictor* developed by Greg Surma in Python to generate the following chapter as it takes better account of symbols, line breaks, and markdown syntax.
 See <https://github.com/gsurma/text_predictor>.

-[^acm]: Figure 2 from Joseph Weizenbaum, "ELIZA—a Computer Program for the Study of Natural Language Communication between Man and Machine," *Communications of the ACM* 9, no.1 (January 1966): 36–45.
-License fees have been paid for using the flowchart image in this book.
+[^acm]: Republished with permission of Communications of the ACM, from ELIZA—a Computer Program for the Study of Natural Language Communication between Man and Machine, Joseph Weizenbaum, 9, 1 and 1966 of copyright; permission conveyed through Copyright Clearance Center, Inc. License fees have been paid for using the flowchart image in this book.
 We apologize for contributing to the paywall business model that violates our free and open access principles, but we have also considered the importance of Weizenbaum's work in computing history, and how this flowchart demonstrates the detailed logic of *Eliza*.